Tuberculosis (TB) Program

 Program Mission, Values & Global Elimination Efforts

-The mission of the Kansas Tuberculosis Control Program is to protect and improve the health of all Kansans through an emphasis on accountability, active intervention, and prevention of TB.
+The mission of the Kansas Tuberculosis (TB) Program is to protect and improve the health of all Kansans through an emphasis on accountability, active intervention, and prevention of TB.
 This mission drives the Program to achieve the national and global goal of TB elimination.
-Knowledge, commitment, teamwork, sense of direction, fiscal responsibility, and customer service are the hallmark values of the Kansas Tuberculosis Control Program.
+Knowledge, commitment, teamwork, sense of direction, fiscal responsibility, and customer service are the hallmark values of the Kansas Tuberculosis (TB) Program.
 With the help of innovative solutions for medication inventory management and record-keeping, the Program now provides medications for nearly 90 percent of Kansas cases, regardless of health insurance status.